 - Get a nice water jug!
 Drinking a lot of water is very important for those starting a low carb diet, and your water might as well be as cold, refreshing and appealing as possible.
 Your water jug is your new best friend!

 - Find an option for tracking your carbs.
-A cell phone app like Lose It!, an online option like FatSecret, or even an old fashioned paper Food Journal will do.
-I like to track in my MasterCook Recipe program.
+A cell phone ap, an online option like FatSecret, or even an old-fashioned paper Food Journal will do.
 But however you do it, you’ll need to track your carb intake when starting a low carb diet.
 You may also find use for a food scale to aid in tracking, too.